By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 4.4.4.
 Interview Commands Parser

-is the entry point to all interview
+InterviewCommandParser is the entry point to all interview sub-commands.

 It will be called from `InternshipDiaryParser`which is the primary logic parser for user input.

-will support the parsing of all four types of InterviewCommand
+InterviewCommandParser will support the parsing of all four types of InterviewCommand sub-commands.

-The following activity diagram will show how InterviewCommandParser
+The following activity diagram will show how InterviewCommandParser reads and interpret user input to

 return the expected sub-command.

-will only be invoked within the Logic
+InterviewCommandParser when reading user inputAdditionally, InterviewCommandParser will only be invoked within the Logic component, with the only exception being

 InterviewAddCommand.

-Figure 18 will show the general invocation format within the Logic
+Figure 18 will show the general invocation format within the Logic component using InterviewDeleteCommand

 as an example.

-While Figure 19 will show the invocation of InterviewAddCommand
+While Figure 19 will show the invocation of InterviewAddCommand which is the only sub-command that will utilise the

-Model component
+Model component.

 InterviewDeleteCommand

-4.4.5.
+InterviewAddCommand4.4.5.
 [Proposed Improvements] InterviewListCommand

-is functionally similar to SelectCommand
+Currently, the InterviewListCommand is functionally similar to SelectCommand.

-In v2.0, there will be the following improvements to the InterviewListCommand
+In v2.0, there will be the following improvements to the InterviewListCommand:

 -